cemcen/Delynoi/README.md

 test folder), call: <br>
 <pre><code>square.addSeedsFromFile("seeds.txt");</code></pre></li>
 <li> Decide on two generation rules (one for each axis) from the predifined list of functions (or create a new one inheriting
-following the instructions found on the manual), and create a PointGenerator instance.
+following the instructions given in the manual), and create a PointGenerator instance.
 If required, include a noise function from the noise list provided.
-Then, call, including the PointGenerator and the number of points on each axis: <br>
+Then, call including the PointGenerator and the number of points on each axis: <br>
 <pre><code>PointGenerator rules(functions::random_double(0,10), functions::random_double(0,10));
 int nX = 5, nY = 5;